anomaly/gallagher/docs/docs/index.md

 - **Command Line Interface** (CLI) to build powerful pipeline-based workflows.
 - **Terminal User Interface** (TUI) for easy interactions with the Command Centre.
 - **SQL interface** query the REST API as if it were a database or interact with via an ORM.
+- **MCP Server** which implements the [Model Context Protocol](https://modelcontextprotocol.io) to allow LLMs to interact with Gallagher Command Centre (we do provide a simple client for testing).

 !!! note